Quick answers to common questions about the MCC PMax script.

 Yes!
 Feel free to add additional tabs to the master sheet or individual account sheets for your own analysis.
 The script won't touch tabs it doesn't create.

 Script updates may add new columns or tabs but won't remove your custom additions.
-However, it's best practice to keep customizations in separate tabs rather than modifying the script's output tabs.
+However, if you modify the script code itself and something breaks, I won't be able to help troubleshoot your customized version.
+Keep customizations in separate tabs rather than modifying the script's output tabs.

 New versions are announced via email to purchasers and in the Ads to AI community.
-Check the script version number at the top of the code (currently v92).
+Check the script version number at the top of the code (currently v94).

 If you didn't find what you're looking for, here are other resources: